microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-jenkins.md

 1. Add a Credential in type "SSH Username with private key" with your Kubernetes login credential.

-1. Add a Credential in type "Username with password	" with your account of docker registry.
+1. Add a Credential in type "Username with password" with your account of docker registry.

 1. Add a pipeline job.